December

 𝄞 P-P-P-PICKUP YOUR DOG POO 𝄞

-Further instances of poo not being collected have appeared around the site and the clubhouse even next to the picnic tables.
+Unfortunately, we are still finding dog poo around the site not being collected, even around the clubhouse picnic tables.
 Besides the health risks, especially to children, whilst it is obvious that getting muck on your feet is very annoying, inadvertently spreading it onto the clubhouse carpet or into a car or boat, would be exasperating.
-Please, do the right thing... pick it up every time.
+Dogs are most welcome, but must be kept on leads around site so owners should notice any occurrences.

 Latest Club Correspondence